paulmsmith/paulsmith.site/src/content/posts/govuk-flow-diagrams-figma.md

 ### Zooming in and out of flow detail

-Interactions can sometimes be quite complex, lots of various routes and loops depending on the scenario being depicted.
+Interactions can sometimes be quite complex, containing lots of routes and loops depending on the scenario being depicted.

 This leads to very long and hard to follow diagrams.
-I know having produced many of them.
+Writing as somebody who has produced many of them I've wanted a way to mitigate this for quite a while until I realised that this could be achieved in a tool like Figma.

 Using Figma's prototyping tools.
-You can create flows showing different levels of detail and then link to the lower level represented as a "compressed flow" which can be drawn in a separate visual (frame in Figma).
+You can create flows showing different levels of detail by drawing them on different frames and then linking them together.

+See the video here.
+A frame showing the high level flow contains visual representing a stack of pages, known as a 'compressed flow'.

+This should tell the viewer that there are steps being summarised at that point which can be explored by clicking to drill down further.

 {% video {
   width: '852',